Send the link below via email or IMCopy

 AKQA's mantra is "OK ≠ OK".
 That attitude and attention to detail has stayed with me since.

-In November 2011 the DarkOrbit team sparked outrage (and some grudging admiration) by releasing a virtual item which could be bought for €1,000.
+In November 2011, DarkOrbit sparked a lot of interest (and some grudging admiration) by releasing a virtual item which could be bought for €1,000.

-We introduced these as an experiment and ended up selling over 2,000 "drones" in the first four days on sale.
+We introduced these as an experiment and sold over 2,000 "drones" in just the first four days on sale.

 2012 - 2013